 - Board and Executive Committee Member, World Business Chicago

 - First Vice Chairman, Programs, Economic Club of Chicago

-- Member, Commercial Club of Chicago
+- Member, Civic Committee of the Commercial Club of Chicago